FireguiQueen/Word-Cup-Schedule-2022/README.md

 ## :sunrise: Layout
 All icons, images, backgrounds, logos you can take <a href="https://www.figma.com/file/NNWTIgAsceT5Kjtu9HdHlr/Calend%C3%A1rio-de-Jogos-(Community)?node-id=0%3A1">here</a> </br>
-You have to create an account on Figma if you want to save files and modify the layout (color, size..).
+You have to create an account on Figma if you want to save files and modify the layout (font, color, size..).

 </br>